kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ## Deployment into a Kubernetes cluster

-These commands administer a deployment of the central components --- the kcp server, PKI, and the central KubeStellar components --- in a Kubernetes cluster that will be referred to as "the hosting cluster".
+These commands administer a deployment of the central components --- the space provider's server, PKI, and the central KubeStellar components --- in a Kubernetes cluster that will be referred to as "the hosting cluster".
 These commands are framed as "kubectl plugins" and thus need to be explicitly or implicitly given a kubeconfig file for the hosting